surgeventures/surgex/GUIDE.md

 end
 ```

-### S13. <a name="inline-alignment"></a>[Inline alignment](#inline-alignment)
+### <a name="inline-block-usage"></a>[Inline block usage](inline-block-usage)

-*2 space indentation should be preferred over horizontal alignment.*
+Inline blocks (`do:`) should be preferred over block version for simple code that fits one line.

+### <a name="multi-line-assignment-alignment"></a>[Multi-line assignment alignment](#multi-line-assignment-alignment)

+*When assigning to a multi-line call, a new line should be inserted after the `=` and the assigned
+value's calculation should be indented by one level.*

 #### Reasoning

 Horizontal alignment is something especially tempting in Elixir programming as there are many
 operators and structures that look cool when it gets applied.
-Here are some examples

-- pipe chains only look good when the pipe "comes out" from the initial value
+In particular, pipe chains only look
+good when the pipe "comes out" from the initial value.
+In order to achieve that, vertical alignment
-- keyword lists in Ecto's `from` macro look readable when aligned to the `:` after each keyword
-- tuples look compact when their content starts directly after the tuple opening

-In some cases it may indeed be OK to try doing that, but in general you're better off avoiding this
-syntax as it forces to invent a new indentation for each specific case and this indentation is
-usually not so much future-proof as adding even a single line may force a future committer to
-re-align the whole thing and ruin the diff.
+is often (over)used.

+The issue is with future-proofness of such alignment.
+For instance, it'll get ruined without
+developer's attention in typical find-and-replace sessions.

 #### Examples